#8

 Youth Capital advocates for employers to recognise and reward young people’s informal, volunteer and extracurricular experience.

-Career pathways are crucial to help young people move between the informal and formal sectors.
-Employers are part of this process.
+Career pathways are crucial to help young people move between the informal and formal sectors, and employers are part of this process.
 Acknowledging young people’s work experience in the informal sector can change this.

 RESEARCH